Puma (character): Fictional character biography

-After the events of Civil War, he was seen helping Spider-Man escort Prowler out of the Bar With No Name.
+After the events of "Civil War", Puma was seen helping Spider-Man escort Prowler out of the Bar With No Name.
 He has also been seen helping Black Cat from the sidelines.
 She has decided to help Peter Parker, who is on the run after the events of the Civil War.
 Together, Puma and Black Cat neutralize the drunken rampage of the Rhino, mostly through sheer bluffing.
 Puma also attended training at Camp Hammond.

-Fireheart was then accused of federal bribery (which so far appears to be a frame job) and his assets frozen; forbidden by his tribe from taking any contract kills, he has joined MODOK's 11 to get the cash he needs to defend himself in court.
-However, this meant disobeying the tribal council's order to remain on the reservation and so he's had his puma powers stripped from him, leaving him a regular human right in the middle of the mission.
-When deciding to rescue the Living Laser, who had earlier saved his life, he had an epiphany that defending one's own people is what the Puma Totem is meant to do, and he regained his powers in the process.
-Or so he thinks — actually Deadly Nightshade had secretly injected him with "werewolf serum".
-Puma has gained his cash from MODOK and has taken up an offer from Nightshade to help his legal defense; any long-term effects from the serum are unknown.
+Fireheart was then accused of federal bribery (which so far appears to be a frame job) and his assets frozen.
+Forbidden by his tribe from taking any contract kills, he has joined MODOK's 11 to get the cash he needs to defend himself in court.
+However, he is soon stripped of his powers due to disobeying the tribal council's order to remain on the reservation.
+Deadly Nightshade later injects him with a serum that restores his powers.

+Puma is among the villains contracted by the Assassins Guild to target Elektra's allies.

-During the Secret Empire storyline, Puma is seen as a member of the Underground when Hydra took over the United States.
+During the "Secret Empire" storyline, Puma appears as a member of the Underground when Hydra takes over the United States.

-In a prelude to the Hunted storyline, Puma is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's upcoming Great Hunt.
-Puma was seen watching the fight between Spider-Man and Scorpion until the Hunter-Bots arrive.
-Puma was seen fleeing the Hunter-Bots.
-When Vulture gathers the other animal-themed villains together, Puma was present when Spider-Man mentions the loss of Gibbon and Mandrill while Toad mentions the loss of Man-Bull.
-Puma later joined Vulture and the other animal-themed characters in fighting the Hunter-Bots.
-When Kraven the Hunter tells Arcade to lower the forcefield, Puma and the other animal-themed characters are freed.
+In the "Hunted" storyline, Puma is among the animal-themed characters captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt.
+He is then chased by Hunter-Bots before being freed when Kraven has Arcade destroy the forcefield trapping him in Central Park.

+During the "Venom War" storyline, Puma bonds with the Riot symbiote while battling the Zombiotes.